bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ```

 BodoSQL supports several subclauses that enable grouping by multiple different
-sets of columns in the same `SELECT` statment. `GROUPING SETS` is the first.
+sets of columns in the same `#!sql SELECT` statement. `#!sql GROUPING SETS` is the first.
 It is
-equivalent to performing a group by for each specified set (seting each column not
+equivalent to performing a group by for each specified set (setting each column not
 present in the grouping set to null), and unioning the results.
 For example:

 ```sql